-How did we get here, and what are the alternatives?
+How did we get here, and what are the alternatives & the future of authentication?

 Passwords have been used since at least the time of the Romans, though likely earlier than that.
 The first computer password is credited to engineers at MIT in the 1960s, who shared multiple terminals and needed to log in to access their private files.
 Password security wasn’t that great then, either.
 One user found and printed the passwords, sharing them with others.